greencoder/noaa-dwml-to-json-xslt/README.md

 ###Usage###

-You'll probably have to look up the best way to use XSLT in your language/platform of choice, but on OSX and Linux you can use *xsltproc* http://xmlsoft.org/XSLT/xsltproc2.html:
+You'll probably have to look up the best way to use XSLT in your language/platform of choice, but on OSX and Linux you can use [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html):

     $ xsltproc noaa.xsl source_file.xml